probeiuscorp/rfcs/text/0000-derived-contexts.md

 Note this is the same as `.map`'ing `other` by `combine` into `(data: T) => R`.
 Similarly `.apply` could be defined in terms of `.with`.

 **I recommend this approach**.
-I think it would be more natural for JavaScript users, and for the typical use of combining two Contexts, only requires creating the output Context, where `.apply` requires creating the intermediate Context from `.map`'ing `other`.
+I think it would be more natural for JavaScript users, and considering the typical use of combining two Contexts, it only requires creating the output Context, where `.apply` requires creating the intermediate Context from `.map`'ing `other`.
 I didn't want to open the RFC with this, as Applicative Functors are instead usually introduced with `.apply`.